robertocarroll/robertocarroll/_posts/2009-04-03-road-to-safety.markdown

 - The National
 ---

-Road to Safety was an investigation into accidents on the UAE's roads.
+Road to Safety was an investigation into accidents on the UAE's roads (now offline).
 I planned, designed and created this interactive package and also did a video which documented various examples of unsafe driving.

 <img src="http://farm8.staticflickr.com/7364/9156823121_488b44f5c0_z.jpg" width="100%" height="auto" alt="stamps">